StyXman/ayrton/doc/source/reference.rst

 .. py:attribute:: _in

-    Stablishes what or where does the contents of *stdin* come from, depending on its value or type:
+    Establishes what or where does the contents of *stdin* come from, depending on its value or type:

         * If it's `None`, it's connected to `/dev/null`.